ZengTao-hub/ZengTao-hub.github.io/index.md

 ---

 ## About Me
-I'm a associate professor in Pharmacy at <a href="https://www.hainanu.edu.cn/" target="_blank"> Hainan University</a>, working with the mentorship of Prof.<a href="https://scholar.google.com/citations?user=_sYM_toAAAAJ&hl=en" target="_blank"> Ruibo Wu</a>.
-My research involves developing data-driven and physical-based models that asiste in drug discovery and synthesis, especially for natural products.
+I'm an associate professor in Pharmacy at <a href="https://www.hainanu.edu.cn/" target="_blank"> Hainan University</a>, working with the mentorship of Prof.<a href="https://scholar.google.com/citations?user=_sYM_toAAAAJ&hl=en" target="_blank"> Ruibo Wu</a>.
+My research involves developing data-driven and physical-based models that assist in drug discovery and synthesis, especially for natural products.
 Examples include database and webserver development, molecular generation, retrosynthesis planning and enzyme design.

-Prior to joining the Hainan University, I completed my PhD's degree (2018-2023) and postdoctor research (2023-2024) in medicinal chemistry from <a href="https://www.sysu.edu.cn/" target = "_blank"> Sun Yat-sen University</a> advised by Prof. Ruibo Wu.
+Prior to joining Hainan University, I completed my Ph.D.'s degree (2018-2023) and post-doctor research (2023-2024) in medicinal chemistry from <a href="https://www.sysu.edu.cn/" target = "_blank"> Sun Yat-sen University</a> advised by Prof. Ruibo Wu.

 ## Research Interests